 If the input is a solid geometry, where all of the normals point away from the interior of the solid, the attribute will be set to the value valid_solid_orientation.
 If all of the normals point towards the interior of the solid, the attribute will be set to the value reversed_solid_orientation.
 In all other cases, the attribute will be set to the value no_orientation.

-	If the input is an oriented point geometry, the point’s orientation is extracted in axis-angle representation, and the attribute set in the form "axisX,axisY,axisZ,rotation".
+If the input is an oriented point geometry, the point’s orientation is extracted as a 3x3 matrix representation, and the attribute set as a list of the matrix values, in row-major order.
 Aggregates and multipoints only have point orientation extracted if they contain a single oriented point.

 Name of the attribute that holds the orientation returned.

 Editing Transformer Parameters

 Using a set of menu options, transformer parameters can be assigned by referencing other elements in the workspace.
 More advanced functions, such as an advanced editor and an arithmetic editor, are also available in some transformers.
 To access a menu of these options, click beside the applicable parameter.
 For more information, see Transformer Parameter Menu Options.

 Search FME Knowledge Center

 Search for samples and information about this transformer on the FME Knowledge Center.